 While the iTravelNZ app has pretty much everything there’s no harm in having a back up.
 Two is enough, I could list 20+ other apps highlighting NZ destinations but that’s pointless.

 I like this app as it’s run by Tourism New Zealand therefore you can guarantee the information will be verified where possible as well being one of the first to identify any new information.

 GrabASeat To Snag Cheap Domestic & International Flights

 Air New Zealand is one of the best airlines worldwide.
 Given this you wouldn’t expect them to have the cheapest flights domestic or international but they first launched GrabASeat.

 I still find myself checking the which deals are available every day, and it only takes 10 seconds with the app.

 Everyday you’ll find a variety of domestic routes on sale for dates anywhere in the next few months.
 It doesn’t always work out quite right but there’s no harm at taking a quick browse each morning.
 They often do incredible international deals too.

 Maps.Me Because Reading Paper Maps Is Hard

-Maps.Me is the app I recommended to people the most in 2015 and already heads the list in 2016.
-New Zealand mobile data plans are shocking so Maps.Me works in your favour as it works offline and includes pretty much all attractions and hiking trails.
+Maps.Me is the app I recommended to people the most in 2016 and already heads the list in 2017.
+New Zealand mobile data plans are shocking so Maps.Me works in your favour as the best New Zealand offline map app.
 The app continues to evolve, with walking and driving directions available.

 You can pin all of your favourite spots as well, for a free offline map.
 The picture shows all places of interest I’ve marked in New Zealand since arriving home in January.